AdaCore/spark2014/docs/ug/goals.rst

 When |GNATprove| is run in ``flow`` mode it performs flow analysis to check for errors relating to initialization of, and information flow between, variables.
-If the code under analysis does not include global or depends annotations then this analysis will detect errors relating to the use of uninitialized variables and unused assignments.
+If the code under analysis does not include global or depends annotations then this analysis will detect errors relating to:

+ - the use of uninitialized variables;
+ - unused variables;
+ - unused assignments;
+ - ineffective statements.

+(Note that the terms "unused" and "ineffective" both mean that the construct in question ultimately has no impact on any output from the subprogram.)

 This corresponds to the "generative" or "retrospective" style of analysis.
 For example, in the code shown below |GNATprove| warns that the initial value of ``X`` is unused.

 .. code-block:: ada
    :linenos: